 As we all know, the incessant hustle and bustle of the capital can be a heavy burden on the morale.
 With its constant road traffic, Paris is no picnic!
 On the other side of the world, and yet not so far away, a city of 600,000 inhabitants has been voted Europe’s quietest big city, according to the British website money.co.uk.
-Just 4 hours by train from Paris, it could well be one of the urban destinations of choice for those in search of peace and quiet.
+Located just 4 hours by train from Paris, it could well be one of the urban destinations of choice for those in search of peace and quiet.

 Which is the quietest city in Europe?

 To carry out its study of the noisiest and quietest cities in Europe, the money.co.uk website analyzed data from 23 cities across the Old Continent.
-Combing factors such as population density, rail and road traffic, and congestion levels in each city, the study produced a ranking revealing the quietest and noisiest cities.
+Combing factors such as population density, rail and road traffic, and congestion levels in each city, the study produced a ranking, revealing the quietest and noisiest cities.

 At the very top of the noisiest cities ranking, guess what, we find the City of Light.
 With its high population density and almost constant noise pollution, Paris is unsurprisingly the least quiet city in Europe.
 It is nevertheless closely followed by London and Rome.